kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 - I want to be able to save my quiz results to a json file.
 - I want to be able to load all my past quiz results that I've previously saved.

+**PHASE 3**
+- As a user, I want to be able to add multiple (random) equations to the QuizPanel so I can be quized on them all at once.
+- As a user, I want to be able to click a button to load the previous state of the application and view these loaded stats with a button.